 Rethinking organizational culture through staff training and governance.

 BFI centers racial equity as an organizational-wide effort with the objective of improving all of our work.
 During remote operations in 2020, we convened a community advisory meeting of internal and external partners to discuss how BFI could improve its racial equity efforts.
 Racial inequities are a central obstacle to achieving a healthy, affordable, equitable and sustainable food system.
-As with all other sectors of our economy, racial inequities pervade the food system to the detriment of producers, consumers, the environment and workers.

 While BFI has made ad hoc efforts at incorporating racial equity in the past, we are now committed to embedding this lens into every aspect of our work, from planning to implementation.
 We take this next step with sincere intention and invite you to be a part of our journey, knowing that only our impact will determine whether or not we are successful.
 BFI is not the first to prioritize racial inequity as an institutional priority, yet we look forward to devoting our expertise and resources to do our part in upending this paradigm that harms us all.
 Our main work in this area includes: